This is where you can get your booster jab in Leeds and how long you must wait after your second dose

 Where can I get my booster jab in Leeds?

-Here are the current vaccination sites and who can attend each site (checked on Monday 13 December).
+Here are the current vaccination sites in Leeds and who can attend each site (checked on Monday 13 December).

 Leeds COVID Vaccination Centre